Sussex Police and Crime Commissioner election

 The Minister of State of the Cabinet Office has formally designated Brighton & Hove City Council to conduct the 2021 election for the Sussex police area.

-Geoff Raw, Chief Executive, Brighton & Hove City Council is the Police Area Returning Officer (PARO) and will discharge his duties in accordance with The Police & Crime Commissioner Elections Order 2012.
+Geoff Raw, Chief Executive, Brighton & Hove City Council is the Police Area Returning Officer (PARO) and will discharge his duties in accordance with The Police and Crime Commissioner Elections Order 2012.

-Across the Sussex Police Area, Local Returning Officers are putting arrangements in place to help you stay safe at the polling station.
-These include:
+Across the Sussex Police Area, Local Returning Officers put arrangements in place to make sure polling stations were safe.
+These included:

 - hand-sanitising stations on the way in and out of polling stations

 - regular cleaning of polling booths and pencils

 - queues outside to minimise interactions and keep you safe

 - confirming the number of electors that can be safely allowed in each polling station at any time - once at capacity, a one in, one out policy was in place

 |Publication of notice of election||Monday 29 March|

 |Delivery of nomination papers||Between 10am and 4pm on any working day from Tuesday 30 March until 4pm on Thursday 8 April|